UnkindPartition/tasty/README.md

 If this parallelism is not desirable, you can declare *dependencies* between tests, so that one test will not start until certain other tests finish.

-Dependencies are declared using the `after` or `sequentialTestGroup` combinator:
+Dependencies are declared using the `after` or `dependentTestGroup` combinator:

 * `after AllFinish "pattern" my_tests` will execute the test tree `my_tests` only after all tests that match the pattern finish.
 * `after AllSucceed "pattern" my_tests` will execute the test tree `my_tests` only after all tests that match the pattern finish **and** only if they all succeed.
 If at least one dependency fails, then `my_tests` will be skipped.
-* `sequentialTestGroup groupName dependencyType [tree1, tree2, ..]` will execute all tests
+* `dependentTestGroup groupName dependencyType [tree1, tree2, ..]` will execute all tests
    in `tree1` first, after which it will execute all tests in `tree2`, and so forth.
 Like `after`, `dependencyType` can either be set to `AllFinish` or `AllSucceed`.